lesparza216/CMSC216-TA-STUFF/C_Programming/README.md

 # Structures

 - You can think of structures as like Classes in Java meaning if you break it down at it's fundamentally core what was a class in Java?
-Just a bunch of methods and variables put together in a nice package unlike structures are exactly that minus the method part.
+Just a bunch of methods and variables put together in a nice package structures are exactly that minus the method part.

   We typically declare structures in C via the following syntax
 ``` C